Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - [Application Gateway](https://azure.microsoft.com/services/application-gateway/), the main responsibility is to act as gateway and Load balancer for the AKS clusters.
 - [AKS](https://azure.microsoft.com/services/kubernetes-service/), is the core component of the pattern.
 - [Container Registry](https://azure.microsoft.com/services/container-registry/), has the main role to store and distribute the artifacts in the AKS clusters, example of artifacts are Container Images, HELM Charts, etc.. .
-- [Azure Monitor](https://azure.microsoft.com/services/monitor/), s the core observability platform for AKS and strongly recommended given its native integration with AKS and its ability to provide logging, monitoring and alerting capabilities used to manage the different stages of this pattern.
+- [Azure Monitor](https://azure.microsoft.com/services/monitor/), is the core observability platform for AKS and strongly recommended given its native integration with AKS and its ability to provide logging, monitoring and alerting capabilities used to manage the different stages of this pattern.
 - [Azure Firewall](https://azure.microsoft.com/services/azure-firewall/), has the main responsibility to manage the egress traffic into the clusters, in particular in hub and spoke topology and connections with external datacenters or locations.
-- [KeyVault](https://azure.microsoft.com/services/key-vault/), s recommended for securely managing secrets and certificates used by the Azure resources and the applications that depend on them.
+- [KeyVault](https://azure.microsoft.com/services/key-vault/), is recommended for securely managing secrets and certificates used by the Azure resources and the applications that depend on them.
+- [Front Door](https://azure.microsoft.com/en-us/services/frontdoor/), is an optional component, that is needed in case of global endpoints and apps hosted on AKS and other azure compute servies.

 ### Alternatives